Olliebrown/Yesexes/README.md

 ### Copying Files

-Copy ```noexs.kip1``` to the root of your switch sd card.
+Copy ```yesexs.kip1``` to the root of your switch sd card.

 ### Editing ```hekate_ipl.ini```

 Using a text editor open ```hekate_ipl.ini``` (located within the bootloader directory on your switch's sd card) and add the following:

 ```
-[Noexes]
+[Yesexs]
 debugmode=1
-kip1=noexs.kip1
+kip1=yesexs.kip1
 ```

 And that's it switch sided!
-Now just select "Noexes" when booting using hekate to launch HOS with noexes running.
+Now just select "Yesexs" when booting using hekate to launch HOS with yesexs running.

 ### Running the Client

 On most operating systems all you need to do is run the jar file from the release as you would any other programs.
-If you're having trouble try running the following command (within the directory where you extracted Noexes):
+If you're having trouble try running the following command (within the directory where you extracted Yesexs):

 ```
-java -jar JNoexsClient.jar
+java -jar JYesexsClient.jar
 ```

 If you still have problems please double check that you're running at least Java 10 (you can verify this by using the command ``java -version``).
 If you are feel free to open an issue and I'll try to get back to you ASAP!